Azorean Sourdough Starter Recipe – A Taste of Portuguese Tradition from Oak Bluffs to New Bedford

 *Poke Test: This helps you determine if your bulk fermentation is ready.
 With a floured finger, poke the dough.
 If it bounces back fast, it's not ready.
 If the hole stays there, it is overproofed.
 If the hole pulls back slowly, it's ready!

-Cold Proof Preheat the oven early.
-When you have a 1/2 hour left into your 2 hour cold proof, set your oven to 450°F for at least 30 minutes to ensure even heat.
+After Final Proof Preheat the oven early.
+When you have a 1/2 hour left into your 2 hour final proof set your oven to 450°F for at least 30 minutes to ensure even heat.

-Prepare for baking Take your dough out of the fridge and gently put it on a flat surface.
+Prepare for baking Take your dough, flip over and gently put it on a flat surface.
 Dust with flour.
-Score the top (a single deep slash or decorative scoring — whatever
+Score the top (a single deep slash or decorative scoring — whatever you like).

 Bake Carefully transfer the dough into your Dutch oven.
 Cover and bake for 20–25 minutes, then uncover and bake another 20–25 minutes until golden brown and crisp.